alvaroveloz/ioet-challenge/README.md

 ```
 Enter the name of the file to export content:
 ```
-Type the name of the input file, then you can show the results of the table in console
+Type the name of the input file, then you can see the table results in console.
+If you don't have any file, you can use either of the two files inside the /data/input
+2022-12-W1.txt
+2022-12-W2.txt

+&nbsp;
+### Tests
+To test classes I have been used Pytest
 ###### Test User Class
 > pytest tests/classes/test_user.py -v
 ###### Test Schedule Class